 Education lies at the heart of everything we do: from training the next generation of scientists – students and postdoctoral fellows, among others – to hosting immersive, weeklong courses covering a range of advanced imaging techniques.

 The Martinos Center has for many years hosted educational courses in the area of biomedical imaging, including the below.
-You can find details about upcoming programs and registration information here.
+You can find details about upcoming programs and registration information on the Education @ Martinos website.

 - Connectivity Course